cms-lpc-llp/DelayedPhoton/README.md

      ./RazorRun_T2 lists/DelayedPhoton2017/exampleMC.txt DelayedPhotonAnalyzer -d=no -f=example.root

+For the resonant photon analysis, do

+     ./RazorRun_T2 lists/DelayedPhoton2017/MC/example.txt DelayedResonantPhoton -d=no -f=example.root

 (we use V4p1 razorNtupler for 2016 paper; they are all in: lists/Run2/razorNtuplerV4p1/)

 submit condor jobs to run all samples